 *** Vary by condition***

 Below is an example of the decision screen.
 In each decision problem, {you will see three signals and the mean of all potential asset values (Mean Value)/each signal belongs to a group member with a {hidden/specified/ hidden or specified} preference for group culture indicated below.
 Members share the same information.
-You will be regrouped in each decision problem, and your member number will also be randomized across decision problems.}
+You will be regrouped in each decision problem, and everyone’s member number remains the same as in the previous task.}

 Table for signals without ownership